 Manuscript submissions are due October 1, 2017 for consideration in the special issues.
 Submissions should follow regular manuscript procedures for each journal with an accompanying cover letter that references the special issue on mercury.

 Additional information on the journals:

 ACS Earth and Space Chemistry

 ACS Earth and Space Chemistry is a journal that joins nearly 50 other ACS journals including Environmental Science & Technology, Analytical Chemistry and The Journal of Physical Chemistry.
 It publishes research in the fields of geochemistry, atmospheric and marine chemistry, astrochemistry, and analytical geochemistry.
 Published monthly, and led by an editorial team of active researchers, ACS Earth and Space Chemistry is a forum for research on the application of analytical, experimental and theoretical chemistry and biogeochemistry to answer research questions and characterize materials on the Earth and in space.
-The journal editor is Joel D Blum from the University of Michigan; Guest Editors for this Special Feature are: Elsie Sunderland (Harvard University), David Evers (Biodiversity Institute), Xinbin Feng (Chinese Academy of Sciences) and Milena Horvat (Jožef Stefan Institute).
+The journal editor is Joel Blum at the University of Michigan; Guest Editors for this Special Feature are: Elsie Sunderland (Harvard University), David Evers (Biodiversity Institute), Xinbin Feng (Chinese Academy of Sciences) and Milena Horvat (Jožef Stefan Institute).

 ACS Earth and Space Chemistry has no submission, publication or page charges and benefits from the rapid and efficient ACS peer review and publication system.
 Following rigorous peer review, accepted manuscripts will be published online immediately using the ACS articles as soon as publishable (Articles ASAP) system.
 They will later be organized by subject area and published as a complete issue.

-For more information on the journal go to:
+For more information on the journal and Special Issue go to: